 A study in 1996 showed that chocolate causes our brains to release endorphins making us happier.
 Chocolate has phenylethylamine.
 It is considered a natural antidepressant, Tryptophan which produces a feeling of happiness, and caffeine that is well known as a wake-up drug.

-There is another study that was published by the National Library of Medicine proved that eating chocolate improves our health and improves our mood.
+Another study that the National Library of Medicine published proved that eating chocolate improves our health and improves our mood.
 I eat chocolate daily, and I enjoy the taste and the benefit of my habit.
 Go to the closest store, get some dark chocolate, and enjoy it.

-In 2013, Pharrell Williams released a song that has been heard more than one billion times around the world.
+In 2013, Pharrell Williams released a song that has been heard more than one billion times worldwide.
 What is the name of the song?
 Happy.

 Happy spread across the world like a virus that can not be stopped.
 It invited listeners to either clap their hands or move their bodies.
 Pharrell Williams understood people a deep desire to be happy, so he repeated the word “happy” 57 times in less than four minutes.

 If you doubt the power of music on your mood, think again.
 I challenge you to listen to this song and not to be happy.
-The power of this song is its simple lyrics the first words that Williams said were "It might seem crazy what I'm about to say."
-Do not take music for granted, great songs move us.
+This song's power is its simple lyrics the first words that Williams said were, "It might seem crazy what I'm about to say."
+Do not take music for granted.
+Great songs move us.
 It forces our body to vibrate and experience the moment.

 P.S.
 If this song does not move you, give Uptown Funk a chance, my son used to be addicted to it.